conconga/website-kruk.eng.br/blog_lu/about.md

 algorithm capable of fusing data from different nodes without any redundance (the most relevant issue in data fusion!) using the theory of Random Finite Sets.
 - Stochastic Signal Processing.
-Wow.
+Wow!
 There should be a chapter here.
 One of the most recent challenges was to make the transfer alignment algorithm for a sea skimming missile launched from a "flexible" ship which could provide only a noisy gravity direction.
 Nice, isn't it?
 But I have some nice works in other